maltaisn/calcdialoglib/README.md

 View [changelog](https://github.com/maltaisn/calcdialoglib/blob/master/CHANGELOG.md)

 ## Translations
-This library is only available in English and in French for now.
+The library is available in 16 languages.
 If you make a translation please send a pull request.
 There are less than 10 strings to translate, it's an easy job!
 Strings to translate are in `strings.xml`, do not translate those in `donottranslate.xml`.
-And don't waste your time translating the demo app.
+And no need to translate the demo app.